tsbertalan/keras_cmodel/README.md

 Note that the size of MLP.c will grow with network size, but MLP.h will stay small.

-Then, you can have user code like e.g.
+Then, you can have user code like e.g. `MLP_test.c`
 ```C
 #include "MLP.h"